 10:190 By istiḥsān maternal relatives can be walis to marry the minors, according to hadith reports.
 But shaybani said no wali has to be paternal, and you need wali to marry a minor.

+10:193 if wasi marries off orphan and he is his wali, and he is daamin for his mahr, then wasi can go back on the orphan for the amount ie he has to pay it. and if he pays it after orphan dies, then we take the qiyas and don’t make just donor, whereas in case of father we take istiḥsān and make it just donation if he gives it while he’s alive.

 10:203 The father can accept the mahr on her behalf if she’s a virgin by istiḥsān.

 10:226 You can these random formulations for marriage because its customary.